stensoosaar/Tearsheet/README.md

 # Tearsheet

-This is a simple Swift / DuckDB based library for analyzing and visualizing portfolio performance by calculating:
+This is a simple Swift/DuckDB-based library for analyzing and visualizing portfolio performance by calculating:

-- cash weighted portfolio return using modified Dietz formula and compares it with benchmark
+- Cash-weighted portfolio return using the modified Dietz formula, compared with a selected benchmark
-- drawdown
+- Drawdown
-- grouped returns
+- Grouped returns
-- sharpe, sortino, componded annual growth rate (cagr)
+- Sharpe and Sortino ratios, Compound Annual Growth Rate (CAGR)
-- distribution of daily returns
+- Distribution of daily returns

+Currently, you can analyze a CSV file or a PostgreSQL database table.
+The following columns are expected:
+- date: The date in the format yyyy-mm-dd
+- cash_flow: Net cash flow from deposits and withdrawals in the account's base currency
+- end_balance: The ending balance of your portfolio/account (in the account's base currency)

-At this moment it's quick hack stage, seems to work with xcode 16 / Sequoia 15  but needs further development.
+At the moment, it's in the quick hack stage.
+It seems to work with Xcode 16 / Sequoia 15 but definitely requires further development.